dalesgit/wiki-vim/Gratitude Journal.md

 tags:
 ---
 # Gratitude Journal
+## Wed 18 Sep 2024
+I feel a relief with the stump of the tree ground up.
+One giant step taken.

+My colonoscopy upcoming.
+Then the trip to Colorado.
 ## Tue 17 Sep 2024
 - For the lectio reading last night -- the paraphrase of Psalm 137.
 Cf. notes in Joplin
 - Giant tree is gone.
 All that's left is the stump.
 That stump is reminiscent of *The Giving Tree*.
 Also **Elijah's chair**.
 Musical chairs.